michauhl/RBPBench/README.md

 What target genes are selected for enrichment in GO terms depends on the set mode and command line options.
 E.g. in `rbpbench search`, by default GOA is performed on all genes covered by input regions.
-This can be changed via `--goa-cooc-mode`, allowing to select only genes with motif hits from any specified RPBs or from all specified RBPs to test different hypotheses.
+This can be changed via `--goa-cooc-mode`, allowing to select only genes with motif hits from any specified RBPs or from all specified RBPs to test different hypotheses.
 This differs from `rbpbench batch`, where GOA is performed on genes with input regions from all input datasets (further restricted via `--goa-only-cooc`, focussing only on genes with motif containing input regions from all datasets).
 A third way to run GOA is offered by `rbpbench searchlongrna`, which searches transcripts (e.g. all or selected